-Following this we consider the predicted anomalies corresponding to the 2003 summer, and subsequently the average model performance over all hindcast years.
+Following this, we consider the predicted anomalies corresponding to the 2003 summer and subsequently the average model performance over all hindcast years.
 Here we describe the methodology followed for verification, the reference data used and the metrics used.

 The soil fields considered are temperature and moisture in the top level.
-As a reference for these soil fields throughout, we verify against the reanalysis dataset ERA-Land, which was created by forcing H-TESSEL with high quality atmospheric data (?).
+As a reference for these soil fields throughout, we verify against the reanalysis dataset ERA-Land, which was created by forcing H-TESSEL with high-quality atmospheric data (Balsamo et al., 2015).

-To consider the potential impact on the atmosphere, we consider 2m air temperature, precipitation, surface and latent heat fluxes.
-We use the ERA-Interim reanalysis as a reference for these (Dee et al. 2011), except for precipitation, for which we use the GPCP monthly precipitation analysis (Adler et al. 2003).
+To consider the potential impact on the atmosphere, we consider 2 m air temperature, precipitation, surface and latent heat fluxes.
+We use the ERA-Interim reanalysis as a reference for these (Dee et al., 2011), except for precipitation, for which we use the Global Precipitation Climatology Project (GPCP) monthly precipitation analysis (Adler et al., 2003).

-For the analysis of summer 2003, we use the probability of summer 2m air temperature falling in the upper quintile as an indicator of the forecast probability.
+For the analysis of summer 2003, we use the probability of summer 2 m air temperature falling in the upper quintile as an indicator of the forecast probability.
 That is, we calculate the percentage of ensemble members in which month 2-4 (corresponding to the forecast for June-August for a May start date) falls in the upper quintile of the climatological distribution.
-The upper quintile threshold is calculated across all ensemble members and years, on a grid point basis.
+The upper quintile threshold is calculated across all ensemble members and years, on a grid-point basis.
 We also consider the ensemble mean anomalies, which are calculated with reference to the hindcast period 1981-2012.

-In addition to this we calculate the climatological Probability Density Function (PDF) of 2m air temperature for the experiments over Southern Europe (10W-40E, 30-48N, following Weisheimer et al. 2011a) and the forecast PDF for 2003.
-To convert the discrete ensemble members into a smooth probability distribution, we use affine kernel dressing (Bröcker and Smith 2008), where kernel parameters are fitted by minimum continuously ranked probability score estimation (Wilks 2011).
+In addition to this we calculate the climatological probability density function (PDF) of 2 m air temperature for the experiments over Southern Europe ($10^{\circ}W-40^{\circ}E$, $30-48^{\circ}N$, following Weisheimer et al., 2011a) and the forecast PDF for 2003.
+To convert the discrete ensemble members into a smooth probability distribution, we use affine kernel dressing (Bröcker and Smith, 2008), where kernel parameters are fitted by minimum continuously ranked probability score estimation (Wilks, 2011).